The Anglo-American Adventure

 The Panic of 1873, and the Barons of Wall Street

 Americans were also distracted from the South by a severe depression in Grant's second term, the Panic of 1873.
 The cause was the downfall of Jay Cooke and Company, a major banking firm.
-Cooke had singlehandedly financed the Civil War by selling bonds for the federal government, and then afterwards tried to do the same with the Northern Pacific Railroad (see footnote #40), only to find he could not sell several million dollars worth of Northern Pacific bonds.
+Previously we saw how Cooke almost singlehandedly financed the Union side of the Civil War by selling bonds for the federal government, and then afterwards he tried to do the same with the Northern Pacific Railroad (see footnote #40), only to find he could not sell several million dollars worth of Northern Pacific bonds.
 Now overextended, Cooke declared bankruptcy in September 1873; this set off a chain reaction of failures among the businesses Cooke supported, and closed the New York Stock Exchange for ten days.
 By 1875, 18,000 other businesses had crashed, and the economy did not recover until 1879.
 The depression was also bad for the Republicans; the 1874 elections saw the Democrats gain control of the House of Representatives, for the first time since 1860.
 Besides Democrats, the only ones who benefitted were a handful of entrepreneurs who bought out their competitors, now that the stock of so many companies was selling for pennies on the dollar.
 Thus, it was during this time that multimillionaires like John Pierpont Morgan, Andrew Carnegie and John D. Rockefeller got the lucky break they needed to climb to the top of the big-business heap.(46)

 The men mentioned above would make more money than anyone had previously seen, becoming modern versions of Midas and Croesus, ancient kings known for their wealth.
 With that wealth came power.
 Cornelius Vanderbilt, who led the pack until his death in 1877, made $94 million in just over ten years and once said to an associate, "Law?
 What do I care about law?
 Hain't I got the power?"
 But while earning a profit he also made the railroads more efficient.
 Previously, passengers and freight had to change trains seventeen times on the 900-mile journey between New York and Chicago.
 Then after Vanderbilt took over the New York Central Railroad, he overhauled management of the tracks and stations, and cut down travel time from fifty hours to twenty-four.
 By lowering his rates enough to ruin competitors and help those he had made deals with, and by charging "all that the traffic could bear" where he had no competition, he had his company always paying at least eight percent in dividends on its stock.